 This tactic works nicely on websites that provide creative services, and it can even assist in discouraging hot-linking.

 3. Make Use of Watermarks

-Using watermark on your images is also a way of protecting your images.
-Although very similar option 2 (mark your images).
+Using a watermark on your images is also a way of protecting your images.
+Although very similar to option 2 (mark your images).
 An excellent example of a watermarked image can be seen below;

-Making use of a watermark is the best option lots on bloggers will choose.
+Making use of a watermark is the best option lots of bloggers will choose.
 Watermarking your images is not at all a difficult task.
-Even the easiest of image editor and the creator can be used to create a watermark.
+Even the easiest image editor and the creator can be used to create a watermark.

 Also, if your blog runs on the WordPress framework, then you don’t need to edit the images.